Probabilistic Rewriting and Asymptotic Behaviour: on Termination and Unique Normal Forms: Further work and discussion.

-Point 3. has another implication: for both CbN and CbV, the leftmost strategy reaches the best possible limit distribution (respectively over value and over head normal forms).
+Point 3.\ has another implication: for both CbN and CbV, the leftmost strategy reaches the best possible limit distribution (respectively over \emph{values} and over \emph{head normal forms}).
 This is remarkable for two reasons.
-First --as we already observed in \refsec{motivation}-- the leftmost strategy is the deterministic strategy which has been adopted in the literature of probabilistic $\lambda$-calculus, in either its CbV (\cite{KollerMP97,DalLagoMZ11}) or its CbN version (\cite{DiPierroHW05,EhrhardPT11}), but without any completeness result with respect to \emph{probabilistic} computation. \cite{FaggianRonchi} offers an ``a-posteriori'' justification for its use.
+First---as we already observed in \refsec{motivation}---the leftmost strategy is the deterministic strategy which has been adopted in the literature of probabilistic $\lambda$-calculus, in either its CbV (\cite{KollerMP97,DalLagoMZ11}) or its CbN version (\cite{DiPierroHW05,EhrhardPT11}), but without any completeness result with respect to \emph{probabilistic} computation.
+The work in~\cite{FaggianRonchi} offers an ``a-posteriori'' justification for its use.
 Second, the result is non-trivial, because in the probabilistic case, a standardization result for finite sequences using the leftmost strategy fails for both CbV and CbN.
-To use the tools in Sec.~\ref{sec:RD_pars} allow for an elegant solution.
+The tools in Section~\ref{sec:RD_pars} allow for an elegant solution.

+\paragraph{ On the \emph{necessity} for non-deterministic evaluation and Random Descent in probabilistic $\lam$-calculi} A programming language which is built on a $\lam$-calculus implements a specific evaluation strategy.
+Typically, evaluation is given by a strategy $\ered$ of the general reduction $ \red$.
+In this paper, we studied a property of strategies which is more flexible than determinism, Random Descent.
+Why not simply fix a deterministic strategy?
+This choice has several motivations.
+Non-deterministic evaluation is a useful feature, which supports optimization techniques and parallel/distributed implementation, but in some cases it is also a \emph{necessity} and a key \emph{reasoning tool}---this appears clearly in the probabilistic case.

+We illustrate this with two examples from the literature on probabilistic $\lam$-calculus,~\cite{FaggianRonchi} and~\cite{CurziP20}.
+Here we discuss the most familiar of all reductions: Call-by-Name $\lam$-calculus with \emph{head reduction} (similar arguments hold for weak reduction in CbV $ \lam$-calculus).
+The usual definition of head reduction~\cite{Barendregt} is deterministic, but it also has a non-deterministic variant (well studied in Linear Logic) whose normal forms are precisely the head normal forms.
+We write this reduction simply $\hred$.
+Exactly as weak reduction for Call-by-Value, $\hred$ is well known to have Random Descent, and the same hold for its probabilistic incarnation (an explicit definition is in~\cite{FaggianRonchi}, Ch.~X).